TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 6/Ezra 6.10.md

 ---

-that they may offer sacrifices of sweet savor unto the God of heaven, and pray for the life of the king, and of his sons.
+that they may offer sacrifices of pleasant aroma to the God of heaven, and pray for the life of the king, and of his sons.